-(I) Debarment and Suspension (Executive Orders 12549 and 12689).
-A contract award (see 2 CFR 180.220) must not be made to parties listed on the governmentwide Excluded Parties List System in the System for Award Management (SAM), in accordance with the OMB guidelines at 2 CFR 180 that implement Executive Orders 12549 (3 CFR Part 1986 Comp., p.
-189) and 12689 (3 CFR Part 1989 Comp., p.
+(H) Debarment and Suspension (Executive Orders 12549 and 12689)-A contract award (see 2 CFR 180.220) must not be made to parties listed on the governmentwide exclusions in the System for Award Management (SAM), in accordance with the OMB guidelines at 2 CFR 180 that implement Executive Orders 12549 (3 CFR part 1986 Comp., p.
+189) and 12689 (3 CFR part 1989 Comp., p.
 235), "Debarment and Suspension."
-The Excluded Parties List System in SAM contains the names of parties debarred, suspended, or otherwise excluded by agencies, as well as parties declared ineligible under statutory or regulatory authority other than Executive Order 12549.
+SAM Exclusions contains the names of parties debarred, suspended, or otherwise excluded by agencies, as well as parties declared ineligible under statutory or regulatory authority other than Executive Order 12549.

-(J) Byrd Anti-Lobbying Amendment (31 U.S.C.
-1352).
-Contractors that apply or bid for an award of \$150,000 or more must file the required certification.
-Each tier certifies to the tier above that it will not use and has not used federal appropriated funds to pay any person or organization for influencing or attempting to influence an officer or employee of any agency, a member of Congress, officer or employee of Congress in connection with obtaining any federal contract, grant, or any other award covered by 31 U.S.C.
+(I) Byrd Anti-Lobbying Amendment (31 U.S.C.
+1352)-Contractors that apply or bid for an award exceeding \$100,000 must file the required certification.
+Each tier certifies to the tier above that it will not and has not used Federal appropriated funds to pay any person or organization for influencing or attempting to influence an officer or employee of any agency, a member of Congress, officer or employee of Congress, or an employee of a member of Congress in connection with obtaining any Federal contract, grant or any other award covered by 31 U.S.C.
 1352.
-Each tier must also disclose any lobbying with nonfederal funds that takes place in connection with obtaining any federal award.
-Such disclosures are forwarded from tier to tier up to the nonfederal award.
+Each tier must also disclose any lobbying with non-Federal funds that takes place in connection with obtaining any Federal funds that takes place in connection with obtaining any Federal funds that takes place in connection with obtaining any Federal funds that takes place in connection with obtaining any Federal funds that takes place in connection with obtaining any Federal award.

-(K) See § 200.322 Procurement of recovered materials.
+(J) See §200.322 Procurement of recovered materials.